MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure scans for malicious software and unwanted software in archive files such as .
 ZIP or .
 CAB files.

-- If you enable or do not configure this setting, archive files will be scanned.
+- If you enable or don't configure this setting, archive files will be scanned.

-- If you disable this setting, archive files will not be scanned.
+- If you disable this setting, archive files won't be scanned.
 However, archives are always scanned during directed scans.
 <!-- Scan_DisableArchiveScanning-Description-End -->

 <!-- Scan_DisableArchiveScanning-Editable-Begin -->